FILM RELEASE OF award winning short film: ‘EMMI’

 Emmi is a short film written and produced by myself, Susie Stead and directed by Andrew Carslaw (see fernyfilms.co.uk).
 It was made in collaboration with the Film Oxford Production group and Ferny Films for a budget of under £2000.
 It was shot in Oxford, completed in January 2017 and has so far been selected by 29 film festivals.

-We won 2 awards: The Audience Award at London Rolling Film Festival
+The Audience Award at London Rolling Film Festival in Autumn 2017

 And Best Drama for Oniros Monthly Film Awards in Italy.
 We’ve been semi-finalists 3 times: Gold Movie Awards Goddess Nike, Hollywood Screenings Film Festival and Los Angeles Cinefest.